 As we come closer to the final redemption, God has increased the opportunities for us to help each other.
 We face so many crises: Spiritual ones of people feeling disconnected from Judaism or assimilating altogether, physical ones of mental and physical illness, staggering tuition bills and other high costs of living, and relationship ones, with rising divorce rates and singles having difficulty finding a spouse.
 We must turn these challenges into opportunities to help others, even as we struggle with own issues.

-When you hear about someone who is struggling or their name pops into your head, take a moment to think about if there is anything you can do to help them.
-Throughout the day, look for opportunities to be of service to others.
+When you hear about someone who is struggling, take a moment to think about if there is anything you can do for them.
+At the very least, ask God to help them in their time of need.
+If you are on the lookout, each day God gives you opportunities to be of service to others.

 Our Father in Heaven says to us (Proverbs 23:26), “My child, give your heart to Me, and your eyes will desire My ways.”
 Observance with heart is how Judaism is meant to be lived.
 By finding inspiration – awakening our hearts – we will desire God’s Torah and mitzvot.